 This course covers the distribution of forces in materials, trusses, and other rigid structures.
 Topics include stress and strain, torsion, shear and bending moments, thermal expansion and stress, Mohr's circle, and column theory.

-P: ET 214; Major in Mechanical Engineering Tech
+P: ENGR 214 or concurrent enrollment and ET 101 with a C or higher; Major in Mechanical Engineering Tech

 ET 221.
 Machine Components.
 3 Credits.

 This course introduces concepts and techniques used in the design of a machine.
 The components studied include gears, shafts, cams, bearings, belts, and other hardware.
 Using reference handbooks and catalog specifications in choosing appropriate components for various applications is stressed.

 P: ET 220 with a C or higher